 The following Driving Questions will be considered by students during the units.
 They will link directly to the assessment tasks that students are asked to complete.

 Who was Jesus?

-- Did Jesus exist?

-- What did Iesus look like?

-- Was Jesus a criminal?

-- What was life like during the time of Jesus?

-- How did someone repent for their wrongdoings during the time of Jesus?
+- What did Jesus look like? - Was Jesus a criminal? - What was lifelike during the time of Jesus? - How did someone repent for their wrongdoings during the time of Jesus?